delta-io/delta/docs/source/delta-clustering.md

 AS SELECT * FROM table1;
 ```

-.. warning:: Tables created with liquid clustering enabled have Clustering and Domain metadata table feature enabled at creation and use Delta writer version 7 and reader version 3.
+.. warning:: Tables created with liquid clustering have `Clustering` and `DomainMetadata` table features enabled (both writer features) and use Delta writer version 7 and reader version 3.
 Table protocol versions cannot be downgraded.
 See [_](/versioning.md).

 ## Choose clustering keys